 Diagnosis begins with a full review of medical history, followed by a thorough physical examination.
 A neurological exam may also be conducted to check for muscle weakness or abnormal reflexes.
 Imaging tests such as X-rays are the most accurate way to fully diagnose a patient with scoliosis.
 A positive diagnosis is confirmed with a curve greater than 10 degrees.
 A significant curve is considered between 25 to 30 degrees, and a curve exceeding 45 to 50 degrees is seen as severe.

-For those with minor scoliosis symptoms, treatment may consist of monitoring the condition with X-rays to check that the curve isn’t worsening, physical therapy, and bracing to help straighten the spine and support proper curvature.
+For those with minor scoliosis symptoms, treatment may consist of monitoring the condition with X-rays to check that the curve isn’t worsening, and bracing to help straighten the spine and support proper curvature.

 For patients with mild to moderate scoliosis, chiropractic care can be an ideal treatment option to help relieve symptoms and assist in correcting posture.